test-adams/TestHand/frontend/README.md

 ---
 ## About

 Frontend uses typescript, react and MUI.
+After pulling, cd into frontend and run `npm install`.
+This will ensure you have all packages needed to run frontend.

 ---